 - Instructed patients and family members on proper discharge care.

-- Collaborate with doctors and emergency staff in the assessment, planning and delivery of direct patient treatment in extremely fast paced setting.
+- Collaborate with doctors and emergency staff in the assessment, planning, and delivery of direct patient treatment in an extremely fast-paced setting.

 - Providing emergency nursing care to pediatric, adult, and geriatric clients.

-- Including medical acute care, cardiovascular/respiratory emergencies, trauma, orthopaedic care, gastrointestinal, genitourinary, maternity/obstetrical/gynecological care and mental health care.
+- Including medical acute care, cardiovascular/respiratory emergencies, trauma, orthopedic care, gastrointestinal, genitourinary, maternity/obstetrical/gynecological care, and mental health care.

-- Responsible for orientating, mentoring, and monitoring of new nursing staff and paramedics.
+- Responsible for orientating, mentoring, and monitoring new nursing staff and paramedics.

-- Multitasking and prioritizing responsibilities based on clients conditions in timely manner in critical situations.
+- Multitasking and prioritizing responsibilities based on client’s conditions in a timely manner in critical situations.